cjfuller/KAshboard/README.md

 Then symlink the token (which should be at ~/.bigquery.v2.token into the server directory).

+You'll also need to put the KA project id into `exports.bqProjectId` in `secrets.js`.

 ### Khan Academy API OAuth

 Khan Academy uses OAuth 1.0.
 The full instructions are [here](https://github.com/Khan/khan-api/wiki/Khan-Academy-API-Authentication).